Reviews You Can Rely On

 Credit: Jon Oleson

 Some bottles were really close on this test.
 Two of our highest-scoring bottles, the Hydro Flask Wide Mouth with Straw and Iron Flask Insulated, were hard to tell apart in this regard.
 Both retained all their liquid on the leakproof test, and their flip-up straws were easily operated with one hand.
 In fact, the Hydro Flask became the kids' favorite because it was so easy to operate, and they liked the color.
-The Brita Stainless Steel Filter Bottle bottle was also extremely easy to operate one-handed, simply with the push of a button.
+The Brita Stainless Steel Filter Bottle bottle was also extremely easy to operate one-handed, simply by pushing a button.
 The Speedflask also has an easy push-button flip cap but was taken down a notch because it did not prove to be leakproof during that portion of the test.

 water bottle - the kids loved the hydro flask for its easy to use flip straw and...